 Knai Bang Chatt oozes contemporary luxury, with 18 rooms set in a small collection of stylish villas, overlooking the ocean in Kep.
 The site is comprised of a large infinity pool, spa, restaurant and bar, and gardens.
 The Sailing Club sits next door and is the perfect place to kick back with some sundowners and watch a magnificent sunset.
 The resort holds sustainability at its heart, minimising its waste and impact on the environment, working where it can with local communities, supporting grassroots projects and helping to conserve marine life.

-Phum Baitang, which translates as green village from Khmer, is a luxurious sanctuary sitting on the outskirts of Siem Reap amid lush paddies, tropical gardens and lemongrass meadows.
-The eight-acre site is home to 45 stilted villas, all crafted from sustainable materials, and runs a series of strict environmental policies, such as using natural products, sourcing food from local farms where possible, minimising use of plastic and producing drinking water on-site.
+Phum Baitang, which translates as ‘green village’ from Khmer, is a luxurious sanctuary sitting on the outskirts of Siem Reap amid lush paddies, tropical gardens and lemongrass meadows.
+The eight-acre (c3ha) site is home to 45 stilted villas, all crafted from sustainable materials.
+There are a series of strict environmental policies in place, such as using natural products, sourcing food from local farms where possible, minimising the use of plastic and producing drinking water on-site.

-This secret eco resort is hidden among the palms and mangroves that flank the Kampot River.
-The cluster of stilted bamboo bungalows perch over the water, affording peaceful vistas that take in the rural setting.
-The majority of ingredients that make it onto the menu are organic and sourced from within a 50km radius, solar power is used, recycling and composting is practised and locals from nearby villages are employed and trained to work at the leafy resort.
+This secret eco-resort is hidden among the palms and mangroves that flank the Kampot River.
+The cluster of stilted bamboo bungalows sits perched over the water, affording peaceful vistas that take in the rural setting.
+The majority of ingredients that make it onto the menu are organic and sourced from within a 31mi (50km) radius, solar power is used, recycling and composting is practised and locals from nearby villages are employed and trained to work at the leafy resort.

 Keeping its reputation as one of Battambang’s top boutique hotels, this stylish offering is situated slightly out of town, making the province’s stunning countryside all the more accessible.
-It boasts 16 guest rooms, a restaurant and bar, outdoor pool, tropical gardens and free Wifi.
-The hotel also supports a grassroots project in the village of Slarkram about 8km from the city.
-The agricultural-based village lacks in basic amenities, including running water and electricity.
-Bambu Hotel supports an English school offering free English classes to children.
+It boasts 16 guest rooms, a restaurant and bar, an outdoor pool, tropical gardens and free wifi.
+The hotel also supports a grassroots project in the village of Slarkram about 5mi (8km) from the city.
+The agricultural village lacks basic amenities, including running water and electricity.
+Bambu Hotel also supports an English school offering free English classes to children.